TZstatsADS/Spring2018-Project5-grp10/README.md

  + **Huang, Yuexuan**:  Yuexuan Huang is responsible for GBM model.
 Calculated K-means based color map for train_image and get their labels.
 Extracted HOG and DAISY features from images.
 Predicted image color by GBM.
 Organized github files and edited readme.

- + **Zheng, Jia**: Jia Zheng is responding for testing CNN colorization: both alpha and beta version.
+ + **Zheng, Jia**: Jia Zheng is responsibale for testing CNN colorization: both alpha and beta version.
 Attempt to implement SLIC superpixel segmentation and RANSAC image matching techniques to colorize image by corresponding superpixel.

  + **Yang, Fan**: